 The architectural Haussmann, Renaissance, Romans, and Baroque buildings relics as a backdrop in Paris are so enticing, magical, and magnificent.

-I often find myself feeling excited and smiling after having been there multiple times and even just by thinking about Paris.
+I often find myself feeling excited and smiling after having been to Paris multiple times and even just by thinking about Paris.
 For me, Paris not only lives up to its reputation, but it certainly exceeds it.

-It should hopefully give you a solid idea of Paris’ best tourist attractions, the best arrondissements (neighborhoods) to wander around in while taking beautiful photos and videos for your travel memory collection.
+It should hopefully give you a solid idea of Paris’s best tourist attractions, and Paris’s best arrondissements (neighborhoods) for sightseeing while taking beautiful photos and videos for your travel memory collection.

 Also, ensure that as soon as you arrive in Paris, try to sleep early at night and get as much rest so you can get up early in the morning the following day to start your Day 1 Paris itinerary.

 Drink lots of water, of course, that will keep you hydrated and fight the jet lag as well (well, that’s usually my trick whenever I arrive in a new city).

 Best Things To Do In Paris: 3 to 4 Days In Paris Itinerary Travel Guide

 Day 1: 4 Days In Paris Itinerary & The Best Things To Do In Paris